No products in the cart.Start Shopping

 It’s worth noting that the e-tron GT’s top speed isn’t limited by a governor, as is the case for many other EVs.
 Additionally, the e-tron GT’s cooling system ensures that its battery pack can perform optimally, even during repeated high-performance runs.

 Audi e-tron GT Braking

-Regenerative braking is a standard feature of the e-tron line, as it is for most current EVs.
-This feature diverts power from the motors when you ease off the accelerator, and uses it to recharge the batteries.
-Controls on the steering wheel paddles allow you to change the settings for regenerative braking, which primarily determines how aggressively the car decelerates during this process.
+Regenerative braking has become a standard feature for most of the current EVs, including the e-tron line.
+This innovative feature allows the car to divert power from the motors when you ease off the accelerator, and use it to recharge the batteries.
+You can easily adjust the settings for regenerative braking using controls on the steering wheel paddles.
+By doing so, you can control the aggressiveness of the car’s deceleration during the process.

-EV makers are increasingly likely to provide only one pedal for both acceleration and braking, but the sporty RS has the traditional two pedals for cars with automatic transmission.
-This feature gives the RS a more natural feel when braking, especially for drivers not used to one-pedal driving.
+While some EV manufacturers are moving towards providing only one pedal for both acceleration and braking, the sporty RS model still has the traditional two pedals found in cars with automatic transmissions.
+This unique feature provides the RS with a more natural feel when braking, making it an excellent option for drivers not used to one-pedal driving.

 Audi e-tron GT Safety

-Audi provides a warranty package that’s competitive with other luxury EVs.
-For example, the limited warranty covers the first four years or 50,000 miles, whichever comes first.
+Audi is a leading luxury electric vehicle manufacturer that offers a comprehensive warranty package to its customers.
+With coverage that’s competitive with other luxury EVs, Audi’s limited warranty provides protection for the first four years or 50,000 miles, whichever comes first.